thehackerwithin/physor2012/1-Shell/Readme.md

 ## Redirection

-Let's turn to the experimental data from the hearing tests that we began with.
-This data is located in the `~/physor2012/1-Shell/data` directory.
-Each subdirectory corresponds to a particular participant in the study.
-Navigate to the `Bert` subdirectory in `data`.
+Navigate to the `Physor2012` director.
 There are a bunch of text files which contain experimental data results.
 Lets print them all:

-    cat au*
+    cat /usr/share/dict/american-english

 Now enter the following command:

-    cat au* > ../all_data
+    cat /usr/share/dict/* > ../all_data

 This tells the shell to take the output from the `cat au*` command and dump it into a new file called `../all_data`.
 To verify that this